 You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …

-When you do this, your post will automatically redistribute to your blog subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in your timeline will stay the same.
+When you do this, your post will immediately be redistributed to your email subscribers.
+However, the publication date and time will not change, so the post’s link and position in the timeline will remain unchanged.

-Tip: If you want a republished post to show up first on your site, you can always make it “sticky” …
+Tip: If you want a republished post to display first on your site, you can just use the “sticky” feature …

 (Make this post sticky)

-If you’ve scheduled a WordPress post to be published in the future, but then change your mind and want to publish it immediately, just return to the Edit Post page for your scheduled post.
+If you’ve scheduled a blog post to be published in the future, but changed your mind and want to publish it immediately, simply return to the Edit Post screen for your scheduled post.

 (Post – Edit)

-In the Publish feature, click on the “Edit” link next to the date your post is scheduled for publishing:
+In the Publish feature, click on the “Edit” link next to the date you have scheduled your post for publishing: